Breach Simulation platforms

 2021.
 Breach simulation startup AttackIQ raises $44M

-AttackIQ, a cybersecurity startup that provides organizations with breach and attack simulation solutions, has raised $44 million.
-AttackIQ provides an automated validation platform that runs scenarios to detect any gaps in a company’s defenses, enabling organizations to test and measure the effectiveness of their security posture and receive guidance on how to fix what’s broken.
-Broadly, AttackIQ’s platform helps an organization’s security teams anticipate, prepare and hunt for threats that may impact their business, before hackers get there first.
+AttackIQ, a cybersecurity startup specializing in breach and attack simulation solutions, recently secured $44 million in funding.
+AttackIQ offers an automated validation platform that executes various scenarios to identify any vulnerabilities in an organization's defenses.
+This empowers organizations to test and evaluate the effectiveness of their security posture and receive actionable guidance on addressing any weaknesses.
+In essence, AttackIQ's platform equips security teams with the ability to anticipate, prepare for, and proactively search for potential threats that could impact their business, ensuring they stay one step ahead of hackers.